Go to JKU Homepage

 Recycling@JKU

-We know one thing for sure: discarded plastics don't belong in the sea or in our environment.
-However, fewer seem to realize that plastics are incredibly versatile.
-Once we distinguish between the different types of plastic, it would be easier to recycle the 0.92 million tons of plastic waste that accumulates annually in Austria.
-And that would really be benefit the environment!
+We know one thing for sure: Plastic waste does not belong in the ocean, or in our environment.
+However, few people seem to realize that plastic is actually incredibly versatile.
+By separating the different types of plastic, it would be easier to recycle the 0.92 million tons of plastic waste that accumulates in Austria each year.
+This would truly benefit the environment!

 R-Cycle@JKU

 R-Cycle, opens an external URL in a new window is a LIT Factory partner.
 The initiative aims to, for example, document packaging properties during production in order to make this information available to sorting and recycling process at the end of a product's life cycle.
-To this end, a digital product passport is created that contains this product's recycling-relevant information.
+To this end, a digital product passport containing this product's recycling-relevant information has been created.

 circPLAST-mr